 When you are seriously injured in a pedestrian accident caused by someone else, you should always seek legal advice to determine the best course of action.
 You probably have a valid claim against the at fault driver and the driver’s insurance company.
 Depending on the accident, you might also bring a claim against the local municipality where you were hit.

-After a pedestrian accident leaves you seriously injured, it is normal to wonder how much compensation you can expect to receive.
+When a pedestrian accident leaves you seriously injured, it is normal to wonder how much compensation you can expect to receive.
 Finding the average settlement won’t help you get an accurate estimate of what your personal injury claim is worth.
 Many factors have the potential to affect your settlement, some of which are out of your control.
-The outcome of your case is largely dependent on having the right pedestrian accident lawyer on your side.
+The outcome of your case is largely dependent on the nature of your injuries and expenses incurred in treatment for those injuries, but having the right pedestrian accident lawyer on your side matters too.
 Luckily, this is something you can control.

 The experienced personal injury lawyers at FlorinIRoebig have been helping clients recover damages related to pedestrian accidents since 1985.
 We believe our impeccable track record, client review ratings, and testimonials speak for themselves.
 To date our award-winning trial lawyers have obtained over $1 billion in results, including:

 - $1.5 million pedestrian injury settlement

 Contact Our Florida Pedestrian Injury Attorneys Today

 Don’t let the insurance adjusters determine what your injuries are worth!
 Contact us today for real-time assistance at 800-226-6581 to get a free consultation and detailed case review.
 With office locations in Florida, Colorado, Minnesota, and Texas, FlorinIRoebig has a team of personal injury attorneys that are looking forward to helping you get a full and fair settlement for your pedestrian injury case.